moocavo/Facebook-A-Z-Decode-Problem-Alt-Solution/README.md

 # Facebook-A-Z-Decode-Problem-Alt-Solution

-A very basic solution to the Facebook A-Z Decode Problem in C++
+A very basic (but alternate) solution to the Facebook A-Z Decode Problem in C++